 Firefox is a free Web browser created by Mozilla.
 It is notable for being completely open-source, meaning that anyone can obtain the source code and make their own version (like Orfox or Pale Moon), without paying a licensing fee.

-- Can I manage Firefox's storage space?The desktop version of Firefox lets you control how much space it uses to cache web pages.
+The desktop version of Firefox lets you control how much space it uses to cache web pages.
 Once a page is cached, future loading of that page happen more quickly and use less data.
 To change this setting, click on the hamburger icon in the upper right (three stacked horizontal lines), select Options, go to the Advanced section at the bottom, check the box next to "Override automatic cache management," type your desired amount of space to use, and the change will be saved automatically.
 Of course, make sure that you're not giving Firefox more space than you have available on your device.